The COVID-19 Immunity Task Force’s mandate

 Understanding when and if the general population and sub-groups such as long-term care residents, racialized communities or Indigenous Peoples need booster shots.

-Pediatric Vaccination
+Pediatric vaccination

-Researching the safety, effectiveness and immunogenicity of vaccines in children under 12 to help inform the roll out of vaccines.
+Researching the safety, effectiveness and immunogenicity of vaccines in

-Immunity Modelling
+Immunity modelling

 Modelling trends in the overall immunity across Canada arising from infection and vaccination.